 - 2. Can we get there in a normal 2-wheel drive vehicle?
 What is the road condition?

 - Yes, it is possible.
-There is major road construction between Roma & Semonkong & Semonkong & Qacha’s Nek.
-Once these projects are completed the road will be tarred all the way through.
+The road is now tarred all the way through.
 Many a hired car – Toyota Tazz & Citi Golf’s get here without a problem.

 - 3. What is the altitude?

 - To get to Semonkong you go over the Thaba Putsoa range which has peaks of over 3000m.
 The road crosses a pass at 2800m and the Lodge is situated in the valley below at 2200m.
 The highest point in Southern Africa is Thaba Ntlenyana 3482m which is in Lesotho near Sani Pass.

 - Yes, Lesotho is safe.
 We suggest you do not drive at night because there are very few signboards and you can easily get lost.
 Bring a map.

 - 5. Can we give sweets to children?

 - Please do not give sweets or money to children, rather support local businesses, curio traders, orphanages, schools (stationery) etc. Giving sweets to children encourages bad habits.